eikendev/dudendas/README.rst

 Usage
 =====

-A tool to collect words from Duden.
+A tool for collecting words from Duden.

 Installation
 ============